cmwieneke/GCD-Course-Project/CodeBook.md

 Fields in the altered dataset.

-Subject - The number identifying an individual in the study.
+Subject (Integer) - The number identifying an individual in the study.

-Activity  - Describes what the subject was doing when the readings were taken.
+Activity (Character) - Describes what the subject was doing when the readings were taken.
 (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)

 The fields below are now an Average when taken by Subject and Activity.
 I have altered the field names so that the original field type is quicker to identify, mean() and std() were replaced with AVG and StdDev.